maxpumperla/elephas/README.md

 predictions = spark_model.predict(x_test) # perform inference
 evaluation = spark_model.evaluate(x_test, y_test) # perform evaluation/scoring
 ```
 The paradigm is identical to the data parallelism in training, as the model is serialized and shipped to the workers and used to evaluate a chunk of the testing data.
+The predict method will take either a numpy array or an RDD.

 ## Spark MLlib integration